rune/rune/docs/docs/how-it-works/server-side-logic.md

 ## Editor Integration {#editor-integration}

 Dusk has created an eslint plugin to give warnings for potentially unsafe code directly in your editor!
-If you're using the Dusk quickstart template created using `npx dusk-games-cli@latest create`, then this eslint plugin is already set up for you.
+If you're using the Dusk quickstart template created using `npx dusk-cli@latest create`, then this eslint plugin is already set up for you.
 If not, then follow the steps below.

 First, install the Dusk eslint plugin: